jkingdon-ms/terraform-ansible/README.md

     - Terraform functionality only as up-to-date as its Ansible Terraform module, may not have all Terraform features
 ## Terraform alongside Ansible
 Terraform deploys infrastructure, then Ansible configures the deployed servers as a separate step.

+Check out the [release](https://github.com/jkingdon-ms/terraform-ansible/releases/tag/0.0.3) that focuses on this approach for more details.

 - Pros
     - Separation of concerns empowers scalability